pkirkham/pkirkham.github.io/_drafts/2024-01-05-implementing-eclipse-language-in-netbeans.md

 One downside of sticking with JavaCC is that there does not appear to be a plugin for NetBeans that will do syntax highlighting etc. for the .jj files.
 This is somewhat ironic as I'm writing the grammar to enable syntax highlighting and other features for another language, but the tools themselves don't benefit from those features.
 Whilst it's a little painful editing plain text files, the silver lining is that it only has to be done once.

-Before jumping into the how I have implemented the lexing and parsing for ECLIPSE language, there are a few good resources on JavaCC that really helped me which I should mention:
+Before jumping into how I have implemented the lexing and parsing for ECLIPSE language, there are a few good resources on JavaCC that really helped me which I should mention:

 * [**Official JavaCC Grammar Documentation:**](https://github.com/javacc/javacc/blob/master/docs/documentation/grammar.md)  The official documentation that explains how a .jj grammar file should be structured.
 * [**Getting Started with JavaCC:**](http://eriklievaart.com/web/javacc1.html) An excellent series of blog posts with practical examples on how to do most of the things that you could want to do when defining your grammar.